franciscoengenheiro/desktop-checkers-app/README.md

 This repo will serve to store and update the software of the Checkers Desktop App project.
 The game data will be stored in the Mongo Documental Database.

+## Update v1.21 (31/12/2022):
+- Changed connection string options for the server timeout to be more quick in order to not let the user wait 30 seconds (default) for a timeout and the no internet dialog to appear after.
+- Removed suboptimal function to check for internet connection for every user action.
+- Introduced a new error dialog, which is an internal dialog, that shows errors as messages.
+- Added more images and icons to better suit this dialog style.
+- Alert Dialog is now avalaible in the generic composables package.
+- Introduced try/catch blocks in viewmodel in order to catch specific exceptions and show the corresponding dialog to the user.
+- The function onCellClick, in ViewUtil.kt, still has its own try/catch block, with catch being empty, because it will be annoying for the user to see an error dialog after every miss click or invalid play on a given square.
+If removed in the future will be catched by the new error dialog on ViewModel.kt

 ## Update v1.20 (28/12/2022):
 - Changed TextFile implementation to read files from project resources only and with that incorporate project files inside the executable.